Stan Marsh

-Stanley Marsh is a fictional character in the adult animated television sitcom South Park.
+Stanley Marsh is a fictional character in the adult animated television sitcom South Park, created by Trey Parker and Matt Stone.
 He is voiced by and loosely based on series co-creator Trey Parker.
 Stan is one of the series' four central characters, along with Kyle Broflovski, Eric Cartman, and Kenny McCormick.
 He debuted on television when South Park first aired on August 13, 1997, after having first appeared in The Spirit of Christmas shorts created by Parker and long-time collaborator Matt Stone in 1992 (Jesus vs. Frosty) and 1995 (Jesus vs. Santa).

 Stan is an elementary school student who commonly has extraordinary experiences not typical of conventional small-town life in his fictional hometown of South Park, Colorado.
 Stan is generally depicted as logical, brave, patient and sensitive.
 He is outspoken in expressing his distinct lack of esteem for adults and their influences, as adult South Park residents rarely make use of their critical faculties.

 Like the other South Park characters, Stan is animated by computer in a way to emulate the show's original method of cutout animation.
 He also appears in the full-length feature film South Park: Bigger, Longer & Uncut (1999), as well as South Park-related media and merchandise.
 While Parker and Stone portray Stan as having common childlike tendencies, his dialogue is often intended to reflect stances and views on more adult-oriented issues and has been frequently cited in numerous publications by experts in the fields of politics, religion, popular culture and philosophy.